Welcome to our comprehensive guide to e-commerce success!

 - Website tools – These are tools that you can use to help set up and manage your e-commerce website’s look, feel, and function.
 Popular platforms include Shopify and BigCommerce, while those on a budget might opt for a free option like PrestaShop.

 - Marketing tools – These tools that help boost online visibility and turn leads into customers.
-Google Ads can help you run targeted online advertising campaigns, while tools like Hootsuite can help automate your social media marketing campaigns.
+Google Ads can help you run targeted online advertising campaigns, while tools like Hootsuite and NapoleonCat can help automate your social media marketing campaigns.

 - Competitor analysis tools – It’s important to know what your competitors are up to, and e-commerce is no exception.
 Tools like SEMRush and Wiser help you find out about their strategies as well as performance, so you can identify opportunities to gain an advantage.